On Air Now

-This Sunday at 9pm on Everything You Ever Wanted to Know about Classical Music, Catherine Bott finds out about those wealthy, cultured patrons of the arts who put up the money so that the great composers could get on with their work.
+In tonight's Full Works Concert at 8pm, Catherine Bott celebrates the wealthy, cultured patrons of the arts used to put up the money so that the great composers could get on with writing musical masterpieces.

 Once upon a time, if you were a budding young composer needing a roof over your head you had to work for the church, get a job at a palace, or find a rich patron to support you.
 Here are a few of classical music history's greatest patrons: